open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 ### Benchmarks

-Performance progression of benchmarks for packages distributed by OpenTelemetry Python can be viewed as a [graph of throughput vs commit history](https://open-telemetry.github.io/opentelemetry-python-contrib/benchmarks/index.html).
-From this page, you can download a JSON file with the performance results.
+Performance progression of benchmarks for packages distributed by OpenTelemetry Python can be viewed as a [graph of throughput vs commit history](https://opentelemetry-python-contrib.readthedocs.io/en/latest/performance/benchmarks.html).
+From the linked page, you can download a JSON file with the performance results.

 Running the `tox` tests also runs the performance tests if any are available.
 Benchmarking tests are done with `pytest-benchmark` and they output a table with results to the console.